 - Sliced Almonds

-For the Strawberry Vinaigrette
+For The Vinaigrette

-- Extra Virgin Olive Oil
+- Extra-Virgin Olive Oil

 - Apple Cider Vinegar